-Our business model is one of innovation, including continuously working to expand our product lines and services to our clients, such as our expansion into the digital assets arena and the transfer agent space as well as our planned foray into becoming a broker-dealer and an alternative trading system; see the "The Company's Business - Principal Products and Services - Services under Development".
+Our business model is one of innovation, including continuously working to expand our product lines and services to our clients, such as our expansion into the transfer agent and broker-dealer space as well as our foray into becoming an alternative trading system; see the "The Company's Business - Principal Products and Services - Services under Development".
 It is unclear whether these services will be successful.
 Further, we continuously try to offer additional types of services, and we cannot offer any assurance that any of them will be successful.
 From time to time we may also modify aspects of our business model relating to our service offerings.
 We cannot offer any assurance that these or any other modifications will be successful or will not result in harm to the business.
 We may not be able to manage growth effectively, which could damage our reputation, limit our growth, and negatively affect our operating results.